On the Equilibrium of Planes: Criticism

 A number of researchers have highlighted inconsistencies within the first book of On the Equilibrium of Planes.
-Berggren questions the validity of much of book one, noting for instance the redundancy of Propositions 1-3 and 11-12.
-However, he follows Dijksterhuis in rejecting Mach's criticism of Proposition 6, suggesting instead that "if a system of weights suspended on a balance beam is in equilibrium when supported at a particular point, then any redistribution of these weights, that preserves their common centre of gravity, also preserves the equilibrium."
+Berggren questions the authenticity of almost half of book one, noting for instance the redundancy of Propositions 1-3 and 11–12.
+However, he follows Dijksterhuis in rejecting Mach's criticism of Proposition 6, which indeed proves that "if a system of weights suspended on a balance beam is in equilibrium when supported at a particular point, then any redistribution of these weights, that preserves their common centre of gravity, also preserves the equilibrium."

 Additionally, Proposition 7 of book one appears incomplete in its current form, so that strictly speaking Archimedes in the first book demonstrates the law of the lever for commensurable magnitudes only.
 The second book of On the Equilibrium of Planes is not impacted by these shortcomings because, with the exception of the first proposition, the lever is not treated at all.
 There is also no definition of the centre of gravity anywhere in Archimedes' extant works, which some scholars argue makes it difficult to follow (or justify) the logical structure of some of his arguments in On the Equilibrium of Planes.